aka411/opengl-rendering-engine/README.md

 The Renderer as of now can :
 - Load simple gltf models and render them.
 - move camera with mouse and keyboard keys WASD.
-- Run skeletal animation and keyframe animation.(Temporarily disabled while integrating with ECS).
+- Run skeletal animation and keyframe animation.

 I have added the build instructions to build and run it below, the build and run instructions may seem a little verbose cause the project is **work in progress**, but if you follow it correctly it should work.